atlassian-archive/dataschool/dataschool/_people/drew-banin.md

 ---
 title: Drew Banin
 meta_title: Contributor - Drew Banin
-description: Drew is an Analytics Consultant and writes about dbt
+description: Drew is an Analytics Consultant and writes about dbt.
+He is a co-founder at Fishtown Analytics and an open source maintainer of dbt (data build tool).
 image: "/assets/images/people/drew.jpg"
 linkedin: https://www.linkedin.com/in/drewbanin/
 twitter: